Saturday, March 16, 2019

 There were two waiting stations in Rockport, one with a 20-person capacity located in a former store, and the other in a small building capable of holding 10 people at Highland Square.
 At Ballard Park, just below Rockport, and at Oakland Park, were open shelters.

-Waiting stations in Rockland were located at the junction of Waldo Avenue and Camden Street (capacity 10 people); in a store in the Rankin Block; in the company office building (100 people), and at the junction of Park and Union Streets (12 people).
+Waiting stations in Rockland were located at the junction of Waldo Avenue and Camden Street (capacity of 10 people); in a store in the Rankin Block; in the company office building (100 people), and at the junction of Park and Union Streets (12 people).

 Waiting station in Rockland.